microsoft/VSExtensibility/New_Extensibility_Model/Samples/UserPromptSample/README.md

 }
 ```

-## Asking to user to confirm a destructive or long-running operation
+## Asking the user to confirm a destructive or long-running operation

 For confirm operations which could be destructive, it may be preferable to have the 'Cancel' button be the
 default selection, instead of 'OK'. `PromptOptions.OKCancel` has a `WithCancelAsDefault` method which